504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Key Takeaways

-1. 504 plans are crucial for ensuring equitable access, not lowering academic standards, for learners with ADHD.
-These plans provide necessary supports to mitigate the impact of ADHD-related impairments on learning, allowing learners to demonstrate their knowledge and skills on par with their peers (Barkley, 2015).
-This distinction is vital for teachers to uphold high academic standards whilst providing appropriate scaffolding.
+1. 504 plans protect access without lowering academic standards for learners with ADHD.
+These plans provide supports that reduce the effect of ADHD-related impairments on learning, allowing learners to demonstrate their knowledge and skills alongside peers (Barkley, 2015).
+This distinction helps teachers maintain high expectations whilst providing appropriate scaffolding.

-2. Behavioural interventions, such as the Daily Report Card, represent some of the most impactful strategies for supporting learners with ADHD in the classroom.
-These tools provide consistent feedback and positive reinforcement, significantly improving on-task behaviour and academic productivity (DuPaul & Stoner, 2007).
-Teachers should prioritise the consistent implementation of such evidence-based practices to foster positive behavioural change.
+2. Behavioural interventions, such as the Daily Report Card, are among the strongest classroom supports for learners with ADHD.
+These tools provide consistent feedback and positive reinforcement, improving on-task behaviour and academic productivity (DuPaul & Stoner, 2007).
+Teachers should apply these evidence-based routines consistently to support specific behaviour change.

-3. Successful 504 accommodations must directly target the core executive function deficits associated with ADHD.
-Providing structured support for planning, organisation, task initiation, and emotional regulation helps learners overcome these pervasive challenges, which are critical for academic success (Brown, 2008).
-Teachers should tailor accommodations to these specific areas of difficulty to maximise their effectiveness.
+3. Successful 504 accommodations must directly target the executive function demands associated with ADHD.
+Structured support for planning, organisation, task initiation and emotional regulation helps learners manage the demands that affect academic success (Brown, 2008).
+Teachers should match accommodations to these specific areas of difficulty.

 4. Effective 504 accommodations are highly individualised, reflecting each learner's specific ADHD presentation and needs.
 A thorough assessment of a learner's strengths and challenges is essential to select accommodations that genuinely support their learning, rather than applying generic strategies (Barkley, 2015).
 This personalised approach ensures that interventions are targeted and yield the best outcomes for academic and social-emotional development.